grandbora/currency-converter/README.md

 ##Story
 This is a small app which fetches the currency rates from an external source, and presents fixed amount of donation options for every available currency.
-Currency rates are read from an external xml file and the values are stored locally in the database.
+Currency rates are read from an [external xml](http://toolserver.org/~kaldari/rates.xml) file and the values are stored locally in the database.
 App serves a simple page on which the user can choose one of the available currencies and then see the donation amounts in the currency that is selected.

 ##Behind the curtains

 ###Database
- * 'app/refresh.php' file does the fetching of the currency rates.
+ * [``app/refresh.php``](sad) file does the fetching of the currency rates.
 Fetched rates are stored in database.
 On each refresh, app updates the rates if there is a change for the retrieved currencies.
 This script can be run periodically.
  * The table that holds the rates is never truncated by the app.
 Therefore it is not possible to remove a currency via app.
  * Doctrine orm tool is used to manage database transactions.
 Entity and repository classes can be found under Model/Rate.
 Doctrine configuration is done in 'app/bootstrap.php'.
 Model\DoctrineHelper is implemented in order to handle doctrine related configurations.
  * In order to to create the table that holds the rates, you can use "orm:schema-tool:update" command of doctrine.
 It will run the sql statement below on your database.